zahrahasti/calculator/README.md

 # Frontend Mentor - Calculator app
- ### Getting Started

-To use the calculator, simply open the index.html file in your web browser.
+The Calculator App is a simple web-based calculator that allows users to perform basic arithmetic operations.
+It's designed to provide a convenient tool for performing calculations quickly and easily.

-### Features
+## Features

-- Basic arithmetic operations: addition, subtraction, multiplication, and division.
+- Addition, subtraction, multiplication, and division operations.
-- Clear button to reset the calculator display.
+- Clear button to reset the calculator.
-- Keyboard support: You can also use your keyboard's number and operator keys to enter calculations.
+- Responsive design for a seamless experience on different devices.

+## Getting Started

+1. Clone the repository: `git clone https://github.com/your-username/calculator-app.git`
+2. Navigate to the project directory: `cd calculator-app`
+3. Open `index.html` in your web browser

 ### Usage